Unknotting numbers of 2-spheres in the 4-sphere: Background

 \section{Background}

-Let $S$ be a smoothly immersed surface in $S^4$.
-We use the shorthand $\pi S \coloneqq \pi_1(S^4 - N(S), \ast)$ for the fundamental group of the complement, where a basepoint $\ast$ is understood.
+For all definitions below, let $S$ be a smoothly immersed surface in $S^4$.
+We use the shorthand $\pi S \coloneqq \pi_1(S^4 - N(S), \ast)$ for the fundamental group of the complement (of a neighborhood $N(S)$ of $S$), where a basepoint $\ast$ is understood.
 This section will mainly be spent analyzing the algebraic impact of the geometric operations we will be interested in.